How Brain Dump Journaling Can Help Clear Your Mind

 As the name suggests, freewriting is a technique in which the writer freely records what comes to mind rapidly and without pausing to make corrections in grammar, spelling, linearity, or form.
 Freewriting often results in raw material, helping people overcome brain blocks.

 This method may be best for relieving the brain of intrusive thoughts.
 It is also commonly used by authors to overcome writer’s block by eliminating censorship that may result from self-criticism, anxiety, fear of failure, and consideration of “proper” writing mechanics.
-Freewriting is not bound by any sort of structure.
+Freewriting may not be bound by any sort of structure, and it may not matter how much or how little you write.
 Depending on the purpose of the session, freewritten brain dump notes may later be transitioned to a more coherent form.
+Freewriting may involve setting a timer for just a few minutes and writing whatever comes to mind.

 Bulleted list